viktor-silakov/src_to_llm/README.md

 # src-to-llm

-Minimal CLI that walks project sources, filters them by config, and writes JSON plus a visualization for quick bundle review.
+Minimal CLI that walks project sources, filters them by config, and writes JSON, YAML, or TOON output plus a visualization for quick bundle review.

 ## Requirements
 - Node.js 18+